esamattis/react-zorm/README.md

                 type="text"
                 // Generate name attribute by calling the method name={fields.email()}
-                // Add "errored" class when the field has an validation error className={errors.email("errored")}
+                // Add "errored" class when the field has a validation error className={errors.email("errored")}
             />
             {errors.email((e) => (